Fred Duesenberg: Later auto racing

 Although the Duesenberg team had mechanical and fuel issues in the Indianapolis 500-mile race in 1919 and its entries did not finish that year, the team continued to race with better success in the 1920s.
 Several Duesenberg-designed racers also set speed records before Fred officially retired from auto racing after the Indianapolis 500-mile race in 1931.
 In April 1920 a Duesenberg racecar driven by Tommy Milton set a land-speed record of 156.046 mph for a measured mile on the sands at Daytona Beach, Florida.
 In August 1920 Fred and Augie Duesenberg formed Duesenberg Brothers, a separate company for their auto-racing business.
 In 1921, Jimmy Murphy drove a Duesenberg racecar to become the first American car to win the prestigious Grand Prix at Le Mans, France.

 Fred Duesenberg also designed the Duesenberg engines for race cars that won the three Indianapolis 500-mile races: the 1924 race with driver Lora L. Corum and relief driver Joe Boyer; the 1925 race with driver Pete DePaolo and relief driver Norman Batten; and the 1927 race with George Sanders in a Duesenberg-built car owned by Bill White.
 In 1925 a Duesenberg racecar with Pete DePaolo as driver became the first Indianapolis 500-mile winner to average more than 100 mph.
 In 1926 the DePaulo finished in fifth place in the rain-shortened race, while the other Duesenberg team car driven by rookie driver Ben Jones experienced mechanical problems and crashed before the end of the race.
 The Duesenberg team continued to place in the top ten in the 1928 and 1929 Indianapolis 500-mile races.
 In the 1928 race Fred Frame drove a Duesenberg racer to an eighth-place finish, while Jimmy Gleason drove a Duesenberg team car to a fifteenth-place finish.
-In the 1929 race the team's results improved with Gleason taking third and Freddy Winnai finishing fifth.
+In the 1929 race the team's results improved with Gleason taking third and Freddie Winnai finishing fifth.

 In 1930 Fred Duesenberg cosponsored a racecar with DePaolo, one of two DePaolo-owned cars in the race.
 The Duesenberg racecar driven by DePaolo was involved in an accident and completed only twenty laps, finishing thirty-third in a field of thirty-eight drivers.
 The other racecar, driven by Bill Cummings, finished fifth.
 In 1931, the year that Fred Duesenberg retired from auto racing, thirteen cars in the Indianapolis 500-mile race were based on the Duesenberg Model A.